 The muscle arm extends to either the ventral or dorsal nerve cord.
 The pseudocoel functions as a hydrostatic skeleton.
 There are no circular muscles, and it is the body movement which moves food from the mouth to the pharynx, intestine, rectum and anus.

 Males are usually smaller than females and the posterior is curled into a hook.

-This can be easily seen in the drawing on the right.
+This can be easily seen in the drawing below.
 This shows a male and

 female Ascaris sp. in the gut of a pig.

-Left is part of a whale's kidney infected with several Crassicauda boopis, the fin whale round worm.
+Above is part of a whale's kidney infected with several Crassicauda boopis, the fin whale round worm.
 The head of the worm is found in the blood vessels in the liver, the middle in the whale's kidney, and the tail end in the reproductive and excretory system.
-The entire length of the worm can be as long as 8 m.
+The entire length of the worm can be as much as 8 m.